xrpscan/xrpdocs/docs/integration-guide.rst

 =================

 Do you work at a Bank, Financial Institution or a Cryptocurrency Exchange?
-Its easy to integrate XRP Scan in your application.
+Its easy to integrate XRPSCAN in your application.
 We support deep links for **Accounts**, **Transactions**, **Ledgers**, **Amendments** and **Validator nodes**.
 All pages support desktop as well as mobile layouts.